Valinor13/holbertonschool-interview/0x0A-menger/README.md

-This is a program to print a square Sierpinski carpet.
+This is a program to print a square Sierpinski carpet using recursive functions.
 Base square:\
 \###\
 \# #\